Frequently Asked Questions

 Can I use the funds for an educational or awareness event?

-No, the Office of Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly used for implementing research or infrastructure projects.
+No, University Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly used for implementing research or infrastructure projects.
 However, research or infrastructure projects may include educational/awareness components in their budget and the PGF will fund them.

 Will someone from the PGF Committee be available to attend my team meetings?